 This list answers the questions, "Which celebrities have died from traumatic brain injury?" and "Which famous people died due to traumatic brain injury?"These notable traumatic brain injury deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has traumatic brain injury as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.
 (6 items)

 Kurt Vonnegut, Jr. was an American writer.
 His works, such as Cat's Cradle, Slaughterhouse-Five, and Breakfast of Champions, blend satire, gallows humor, and science fiction.
 As a citizen, he was a lifelong supporter of the American Civil Liberties Union and a pacifist intellectual, who often was critical of the society that he lived in.
-He was known for his humanist beliefs and was honorary president of the American Humanist Association.
-The New York Times headline at the time of his death called him "the counterculture's novelist." ...more on Wikipedia
+He was known for his humanist beliefs and was honorary president of the American Humanist Association. ...more on Wikipedia

 Birthplace: Indianapolis, Indiana, United States of America